-In figure 11 three instances of the flow field are compared.
-In all three instances, the rotor is at $\Psi = 0^{\circ}$ positions.
+In Fig. 11 three instances of the flow field are compared.
+In all three instances, the rotor is at the $\Psi=0^{\circ}$ position.
 The vortices are made visible with the $\lambda_2$ criterion (Jeong and Hussain, 1995).
-The black lines are extracted during constant inflow, the red

-Figure 11.
-Tip vortex transportation in vertical plane through rotor centre lines are extracted shortly before $t{max}$ and the green ones at the end of the gust.
+The black lines are extracted during constant inflow, the red lines are extracted shortly before $t{\text{max}}$ , and the green ones are extracted at the end of the gust.
 By comparing the vortex transport at the beginning of the gust (black curve) and at the end of the gust (green curve), a compression and stretching of the distance between the vortices is found.
-The vortex transport in dependency of the vortex age is further discussed through figures 12 and 13.
-They compare the transport of the vortex in dependency of the vortex age parallel and orthogonal to the flow direction, respectively.
-As long as the inflow velocity is constant, the vortex transport is approximately $0.23 \cdot r/R$ parallel to the flow direction and $0.16 \cdot r/R$ orthogonal to the flow direction in a 1/3-revolution interval.
+The vortex transport with dependence on the vortex age is further discussed through Figs. 12 and 13.
+They compare the transport of the vortex with dependence on the vortex age parallel and orthogonal to the flow direction, respectively.
+As long as the inflow velocity is constant, the vortex transport is approximately $0.23 \cdot r/R$ parallel to the flow direction and $0.16 \cdot r/R$ orthogonal to the flow direction in a 1/3 revolution interval.
 At maximum gust velocity, the constant distance between the vortices is lost.
-The vortices older than one revolution experienced constant inflow conditions.
+The vortices older than 1 revolution experienced constant inflow conditions.
 Thus the inter-vortex distance is constant.
-The vortices between 0.25 and 1 revolutions where shed during the reduced wind speed.
+The vortices between 0.25 and 1 revolutions were shed during the reduced wind speed.
 Hence the distance parallel to the flow direction is reduced.
-As the downstream wake-transport decreases the orthogonal transport increases.
-The vortices younger than 0.25 revolutions experienced the high wind speed.
-Thus, the distance between the vortices parallel to the flow direction increases and the orthogonal transport decreases.
-At the end of the gust, reversed behaviour of the vortex transport is observed.
-The vortices between 0.75 and 1 revolution were generated while the wind speed slowed down.
-Thus, the distance between the vortices parallel to the wind direction is increased while the orthogonal transport is decreased.
-Vortices up to an age of 0.75 revolutions have a decreased distance parallel to the wind direction but an increased distance orthogonal to the wind direction.
+As the downstream wake transport decreases, the orthogonal transport increases.
+The vortices younger than 0.25 revolu-